Cancer Council Queensland provides a range of services and programs to people affected by cancer, their family, and friends.

 - Treat other people with dignity, respect, and courtesy: to treat other people, accessing the same service, as you have a right to be treated.

 - Respect other people’s rights to privacy and confidentiality: to ensure other people’s confidentiality is protected and their privacy respected.

-- Follow the service’s policies, guidelines and procedures: to follow the policies, guidelines, and procedures of the service as they relate to service users and access to support.
+- Follow the service’s policies, guidelines and procedures: to follow the policies, guidelines, and procedures of the service as they relate to client and access to support.